syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 {% endhighlight %}
 {% endtabs %}

-## CellLongPressedCommand and its Parameter
+### CellLongPressedCommand and its Parameter
-When we long presssed the cell, the `CellLongPressedCommand` binds to the command which you defined in your ViewModel.
+When we long pressed the cell, the `CellLongPressedCommand` binds to the command which you defined in your ViewModel.
 With this we can also use the `CellLongPressedCommandParameter` to be passed to the `Command` when it is executed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}